ArduJimmy/Multiwii-2.3-with-BMP280/README.md

 # UPDATE Multiwii-2.3-with-BMP280 (August 14th, 2024)
 Multiwii brushed quadcopter with bmp280 module

+<h1>ATTENTION: THIS PROJECT IS ONLY WORKS with LADYBIRD Board</h1>
+<p>See in config.h to choose board LADYBIRD.
+All files are configured.
+You dont need to change anything., but about how to <a href="#activate">activate and deactivate baro</a>.</p>

 <p>All wiring and schematic is based on: <a href="https://github.com/ArduJimmy/ArduJimmy-Brushed-QuadX-With-Flysky">Multiwii 2.3 Brushed QuadX</a></p>

 <img src="https://github.com/ArduJimmy/Multiwii-2.3-with-BMP280/blob/main/BMP280.png" alt="Multiwii with bmp280"/>